 Top Padrón Cigars: A Retrospective

 Navigating the lauded Padrón portfolio is an indulgent mission.
 The brand is handmade in Nicaragua and is considered one of the most prestigious makers of premium cigars in the world.
-There are many outstanding cigars to taste and it’s tough to decide between them.
+There are many outstanding cigars to taste.
+It’s tough to decide between them.
 Consider this article the ultimate roadmap to Padrón as we explain each blend, the references to anniversaries and years in the names of the cigars, and the tasting notes for each series.
-We will also highlight the key awards and ratings Padrón has been honored with over the years as well as the brand’s illustrious history.
+We also highlight the key awards and ratings Padrón cigars received over the years, as well as the brand’s illustrious history.

 Padrón Appearances in Cigar Aficionado’s Top 10 Cigars of the Year